minad/consult/README.md

 `consult-buffer` command, you can press `b SPC` and the list of candidates will be restricted such that only buffers are shown.
 If you press `DEL` afterwards, the full candidate list will be shown again.
-Furthermore a narrowing/widening key can be configured which can be pressed to achieve the same effect, ee the configuration variables `consult-narrow-key` and `consult-widen-key`.
+Furthermore a narrowing/widening key can be configured which can be pressed to achieve the same effect, see the configuration variables `consult-narrow-key` and `consult-widen-key`.

 ## Package configuration